UW-HARVEST/c-rust-program-pairs/README.md

 #### Program Configuration

-Each C or Rust program have different configuration options, specified under the `c_program` or `rust_program` fields.
-Note that *project metadata* files have two program configurations.
+Each C or Rust program have different configuration options, specified under the `c_program` or `rust_program` fields in `metadata.schema.json`.
+Note that metadata files in `/project` have two program configurations.
 The first is the *global program configuration*, specified as the `project_global_program` field in our schema, which specifies fields that apply to every program pair in the project.
-This includes fields like `repository_url`, `documentation_url`, `build_commands`, `test_commands`, and `dependencies`.
-The next *program configuration* is listed as `project_program` in our schema and only applies to individual program pairs, containing the `source_paths` and `executable_paths` fields which are unique to each program.
+This includes fields like `repository_url` and `documentation_url`.
+The next *program configuration* is listed as `project_program` in our schema and only applies to individual program pairs, containing the `source_paths` field which are unique to each program.

-## Corpus Tool

-### Specification

-1. Create a folder with the name of the program-pair.
-2. Clone the C repository into a temporary directory, but check if this has already been done.
-3. Copy the C program from the cloned repository into our folder.
-4. Clone the Rust repository into a temporary directory, but check if this has already been done.
-5. Copy the Rust program from the cloned repository into our folder.

 ## Resources